 Matthew's practice focuses on prosecution, litigation, and counseling in patent and trademark matters.
 Matthew has experience preparing and prosecuting utility and design patent applications for a variety of industries and technological areas including athletic equipment, footwear, medical devices, food and beverage processing systems, packaging technology, printers, liquid crystal displays (LCDs), power control circuits, lighting fixtures, light emitting diodes (LEDs), window and door hardware, and business methods.
 Matthew also has experience preparing and prosecuting trademark applications.
 In addition, Matthew has been a member of litigation teams for both patent protection and trademark protection cases.
 Matthew is currently a member of a litigation team focused on trademark protection for athletic footwear.

-Mr. May has a wide range of technical experience in multiple industries, ranging from medical products and sterilization, to produce processing and consumer products.
+Matthew has a wide range of technical experience in multiple industries, ranging from medical products and sterilization, to produce processing and consumer products.

-Mr. May received a bachelor of science degree in Mechanical Engineering with a concentration in Aerospace from the United States Military Academy at West Point in 1992, which led him to service with the United States Army, Illinois National Guard and Army Reserve where he is a currently Lieutenant Colonel.
+Matthew received a bachelor of science degree in Mechanical Engineering with a concentration in Aerospace from the United States Military Academy at West Point in 1992, which led him to service with the United States Army, Illinois National Guard and Army Reserve where he is a currently Lieutenant Colonel.
 He received his M.B.A. degree with distinction from DePaul University, and his Juris Doctorate from The John Marshall Law School.

-Mr. May was listed as a Super Lawyers’ Illinois Rising Star in 2017.
+Matthew was listed as a Super Lawyers’ Illinois Rising Star in 2017.